 Global Change Award

+This tailor-made program is provided by the H&M Foundation in partnership with Accenture, one of the world’s foremost strategy and consulting companies, and the KTH Royal Institute of Technology, one of Europe’s leading technical and engineering universities.
 Throughout the year, the winners get continuous support and individual team coaching through the H&M Foundation, Accenture and KTH.

 The winning innovations from 2020 include cotton grown in labs, creating fabrics on DNA level, tracking sustainable fibres by using blockchain technology, wastewater separation and converting carbon dioxide into sustainable polyester.
 An Expert Panel, chosen for their extensive knowledge within fashion, sustainability, circularity and innovation, help selecting the five winning innovations.
 All members of the Expert Panel work pro bono.

 Neither the H&M Foundation nor H&M Group take any equity or intellectual property rights in the innovations.

 The next round of Global Change Award will open in 2021, learn more at globalchangeaward.com.